 As most parents know, the academic school year lasts 180 days.
 There is a lot of history as to how this number was chosen.
-Schools must hit this number each year or it could impact certifications and government funding among other issues.
+Schools must hit this number each year, or it could impact certifications and government funding, among other issues.

 You can be rather certain that your child’s teacher will do all they can to make the most of quality teaching time.
-That said, will there be enough repetition time in the typical class schedule to make certain all that is taught is truly understood and mastered by your child?
+That said, will there be enough repetition time in the typical class schedule to make certain all that is taught is truly understood, remembered, and mastered by your child?

 Where to start?
 Monitor the schoolwork coming home each day.
-Create an educational dialogue using Open-ended questions to assess what your child is being taught and how well the material is understood.
-Use Follow-up questions to create additional challenges to make sure the concept being taught is well-understood and can be applied in a variety of situations.
-If needed, create further challenge and repetition opportunities to make sure critical concepts are confidently understood and can be applied.
-Doing this will greatly enhance your child’s understanding and preparation for the challenges that will surely come in school.
+Create an educational dialogue using Open-ended questions to assess what your child is learning and how well the material is understood.
+Use Follow-up questions to create additional challenges and dialogue to add to your child’s knowledge base.
+If needed, create further challenge and repetition opportunities to make sure critical concepts are confidently understood and can be applied in various ways.
+Using these skills will greatly enhance your child’s understanding of key concepts and help prepare for the challenges that will surely come in school.